 the risk of transmission.
 Some staff will continue to work on-site where their work or research cannot be undertaken remotely and COVID-secure facilities can be maintained.

-Many staff will continue to work from home.
-Equally, others have been working onsite throughout the lockdown period or for some time and will continue to do so.
-Over time, however, many more members of staff will start to return to onsite working for some or all of their contracted hours.
+Other staff will continue to work from home.
+It is hoped over the coming weeks that more staff will be able to return to on-site working for some or all of their contracted hours.